Nyk0/magi-wiki/Netlib/README.md

 > [!NOTE]
 > You can find which partition runs which CPU architecture [here](https://github.com/Nyk0/magi-wiki/blob/main/README.md#welcome-to-magi).

+> [!NOTE]
+>In the following examples, you can notice that *-Wl,-t* are used in gcc.
+It's only to enlight that gcc used our custom instance of Netlib librairies.

 ## Compile and execute a matrix multiplication (C = A * B) with custom Blas

 ```console